IllDepence/obsidian-frontmatter-to-html-attributes/README.md

 # Frontmatter to HTML Attributes

-An Obsidian plugin that makes a note’s YAML frontmatter available in HTML as data-* attributes for CSS styling.
+An Obsidian plugin that makes a note’s YAML frontmatter available in HTML as data-* attributes for metadata based CSS styling.

 ![](docs/demo.gif)